AlekseyFedorovich/inceptiontime_pytorch_sklearn/README.md

 # InceptionTime in PyTorch with a Scikit-Learn API
-InceptionTime implemented in pytorch wrapped in a class with a scikit-learn api
+**[TheMrGhostman's](https://github.com/TheMrGhostman/InceptionTime-Pytorch)** InceptionTime PyTorch implementation wrapped in a class with a scikit-learn api